 - Updated mortality and termination speeds.
 Expected termination rates are slower than projected last year, thereby reducing the economic value by \$1.9 billion.
 Survivorship beyond 10 years results in a greater chance of loan balances exceeding property values and HUD realizing a loss. - Higher rate of property conveyance at termination.
 Presently, about 70 percent of nonrefinance loan terminations result in the conveyance of properties to HUD compared to about 70 percent of property sales being handled directly by owners or real estate executers historically.
 The new actuarial estimates use updated projection model rates based on this new reality.
-The change reduces the value of the Fund by \$1.9 billion. - Less optimistic baseline house appreciation rates.
-As discussed in the FY MMI Actuarial section, home price appreciations have been revised since the FY2011 Actuarial Review.21
+This change reduces the value of the Fund by \$1.9 billion. - Less optimistic baseline house appreciation rates.
+As discussed in the FY MMI Actuarial section, home price appreciations have been revised since the FY2011 Actuarial Review.

-In response to the actuary findings, HUD has announced significant changes to the HECM program.
+In response to the actuarial findings, HUD has announced significant changes to the HECM program.
+MBA continues to support the HECM program and the association applauds FHA for devising a solution to immediately address problems with the HECM program but still allow seniors to continue to have viable reverse mortgage options.
 Effective April 1, 2013, FHA consolidated the Fixed Rate Standard program with the HECM Saver product, thus reducing the maximum amount of funds available to the borrower.
-The Fixed Rate Standard was attractive to borrowers because it allowed borrowers to maintain a fixed rate and withdraw the maximum amount of proceeds at loan closing.
-The HECM Saver allows the borrower to continue to have the predictability of a fixed-rate with lower upfront costs, but the borrower is not able to draw as much funds as the Fixed Rate Standard.
+The HECM Saver allows the borrower to continue to have the predictability of a fixed-rate loan with lower upfront costs, but the borrower is not able to draw as much funds as the Fixed Rate Standard.
+Although only a few years old, the HECM Saver is proving to be cost effective for borrowers and financially prudent for FHA.